emish89/italiapersonalfinance/README.md

 This project is based on [Astro Framework](https://github.com/withastro/astro) with [UnoCSS](https://uno.antfu.me/) and [Brutal theme](https://github.com/ElianCodes/brutal)

+## Articles

+All the wiki articles are in the `src/content/blog` folder, they are markdown (`.md` and `.mdx`) files.
+You can create a PR for adding new articles or change the content of the existing ones only playing with markdown.
+No other knowledge needed

 ### Commands

 All commands are run from the root of the project, from a terminal: